-For both the Police and Crime Commissioner and the Chief Constable we propose that an individual difference could normally be considered to be clearly trivial if it is less than £170k.
+In the context of the Police and Crime Commissioner and the Chief Constable, we propose that an individual difference could normally be considered to be clearly trivial if it is less than £170k.

-If management have corrected material misstatements identified during the course of the audit, we will consider whether those corrections should be communicated to the Joint Audit and Scrutiny Committee to assist it in fulfilling its governance responsibilities.
+If management have corrected material misstatements identified during the course of the audit, we will consider whether those corrections should be communicated to the Audit Committee to assist it in fulfilling its governance responsibilities.